How to Chalk Paint Furniture | Step by Step For Beginners

 Let’s go through the very basics of how to chalk paint furniture and how to topcoat chalk paint with wax.
 If you already know the basics, stick around, because after that, we’re going to dive into some of the things you might want to do to make your chalk painted furniture even better.

-Here is the dresser we’re going to chalk paint today.
+Above is the dresser we’re going to chalk paint today.
 When you get up close to it, it might look similar to your furniture.
-Beaten up, damaged a little bit…
+Beaten up, damaged a little bit… But that’s okay.
+We’re going to paint this dresser and give it a new life!

 Supplies Used to Learn How to Chalk Paint Furniture